-We might only be a few months into 2018, but there's certainly no shortage of new wellness trends.
-So how do you separate momentary fad from timely movement?
-To determine the buzziest health and well-being trends worth knowing, we tapped four different experts across a variety of fields, from fitness and food to meditation and holistic healing.
+2018 had no shortage of wellness trends.
+So how do you separate a momentary fad from a movement?
+To determine the buzziest health and wellbeing trends worth knowing, we tapped four different experts across a variety of fields, from fitness and food to meditation and holistic healing.